An12854/choccyboi/README.md

 # 3: Running the bot
 3.1- Download main.py

+ 3.1.1- Open terminal and write "pip install discord.py" if not installed already

- 3.1.1- Insert Bot Token in code
+ 3.1.2- Insert Bot Token in code

 3.2- Open Python IDE or Terminal of choice